TheJollyLaMa/TheJollyLaMa.github.io/README.md

 ### Project brainstorm and wireframes in Lucid Chart
     In a brainstorm session, we focus our attention toward the problems at hand and the resources/skills within our controll that may be used to solve them.
-### Build a project in AngularJS and Bootstrap
+### Build a project prototype in AngularJS
-    We use AngularJS and Bootstrap to build the wireframes into a single page application (SPA) prototype.
+    We use AngularJS to build the wireframes into a single page application (SPA) prototype.
   - #### html
     use html to build the base structure of the spa. index page is the main page, and the other pages are the navigation routes with differing style indicators and data binders.
   - #### css
-    use css to style the html elements. use bootstrap to style the html elements. hook css styling to real time data binders.
+    use css to style the html elements. hook css styling to real time data binders.
   - #### js
     use angularjs to handle the logic of the application. create app module, route config, controllers, services, and directives. add scripts to the index page.

-### full stack
+### Complete the Full Stack
   - #### node.js
     use nodejs and express to build the backend server.
   - #### mongodb or mysql